What is copywriting?

 4. Editing & Feedback

-This is one of the most important parts of the copywriting process.
+This is one of the most important — and fun — parts of the copywriting process.

 The client provides feedback and edits to what I’ve written, and we work collaboratively towards a final version the client loves.
-(Most word processing programs offer an easy way to make comments, edits, and then accept and reject those edits.
-I use OpenOffice.
-We can also utilize Google Docs.)
+(I find Google Docs to be the best word processing program for making comments, edits, and accept or rejecting those edits.)

 My projects always include up to two rewrites, and it’s totally fine if you don’t like the first draft.
 Seriously!
 Revision helps to align your vision with the words on the page.
 Edits and adjustments are simply part of the creative process.